htarrega/adventOfCode2025/README.md

 This repository is to store all the solved problems of the [Advent of Code 2025](https://adventofcode.com/2025).
 This year I'm going to solve the odd problems using Python and the even ones using C++.

+This year the creator has reduced the number of problems to 12, so I will be solving 12 instead of 24 problems.

 ## Usage